Jaidevthakurani/pupy/README.md

 2. Search the Github issues and see if your issue was already solved.
 3. If you issue was not solved, open a new issue following the [issue guidelines](https://github.com/n1nj4sec/pupy/wiki/Issue-Guidelines).

-If you do not follow these steps, you issue will be closed.
+If you do not follow these steps, your issue will be closed.

 > Android and/or Mac OSX payloads and modules don't work.